smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ---

-{% include bookmark.html id="7" %}
+{% include bookmark.html id="8" %}

-### 7.&nbsp;&nbsp; Summary
+### 8.&nbsp;&nbsp; Summary

 RVO is a compiler technique to avoid copying an object that a function returns as its value.
 This optimization helps a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.

-However, C++ requires RVO only for temporary (unnamed) objects, but not for named objects.
+C++ requires RVO only for temporary (unnamed) objects, but not for named objects.
 Also, support for RVO varies by situation and across compilers.
 Thus, it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around the loss or lack of RVO.

-The struct `S` in Listing A is a good instrument to test RVO in a given situation.
+The struct `S` in [Listing A](#listing-a) is a good instrument to test RVO in a given situation.

 Lastly, beware of the confusing use of the term RVO to mean optimization in relation to only unnamed objects, or optimization in relation to either named or unnamed objects.
 And, remember that C++17 requires optimization only for unnamed objects.

-{% include bookmark.html id="8" %}
+{% include bookmark.html id="9" %}

-### 8.&nbsp;&nbsp; Exercises
+### 9.&nbsp;&nbsp; Exercises

-1. Answer the following questions in relation to [this program](https://godbolt.org/z/r7sowD) prepared to verify copy elision in C++98 using GCC 4.6.4:
+1. Complete the following tasks with [Listing B](#listing-b).
+Do **not** make any change to the code, and run all code in GCC 10.1:

     {:start="a"}
+    1. Run the code with copy elision enabled (which is the default), but in C++14, and confirm that the results are the same as for C++17.
+Use the compiler option `-std=c++14` to set the language to C++14.

+    2. Disable copy elision (compiler option `-fno-elide-constructors`) and run the the code in C++14.
+Analyze and explain the result.
+Also, how is the result different from the result anticipated in [Section 2](#2) for the "Without URVO" scenario?

+    3. With copy elision disabled, set the compiler to use C++17 and compare the result with the result from C++14.
+What confirmation does the comparision provide?

+2. Answer the following questions in relation to [this program](https://godbolt.org/z/r7sowD) prepared to verify copy elision in C++98 using GCC 4.6.4:

+    {:start="a"}
-    1. As is, which kind of optimization does the code perform: RVO or NRVO?
+    1. As is, which kind of optimization does the code perform: URVO or NRVO?
 What is the location and sequence of object construction and destruction?

-    2. Change function `get` such that it performs a different kind of optimization than what is given: change the code to perform RVO if it performs NRVO as is, and vice versa.
+    2. Change function `get` such that it performs a different kind of optimization than what is originally done: change the code to perform URVO if it already performs NRVO, and vice versa.

     3. With the program as given, disable copy elision and compare the result with the result from when copy elision is enabled.
 Explain the reason for the differences between the results.
-You can disable copy elision by including the option `-fno-elide-constructors` in the pane containing execution results.
-(Copy elision is enabled by default.)

-    4. With the program as given, disable copy elision and compare the result with the result for the part of Listing C where copy elision disabled.
+    4. With the program as given, disable copy elision and compare the result with the result for the part of [Listing C](#listing-c) where copy elision is disabled.
        What differences are apparent and what are the likely reasons for the differences?

-    5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C? **Note:** This question has nothing to with RVO or NRVO, but it is opportunistically included to highlight some syntactic differences between C++98 and C++17.
+    5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C?

+       **Note:** This question has nothing to with RVO, but it is opportunistically included to highlight some syntactic differences between C++98 and C++17.

-2. Disable copy elision for the code in Listings D, E, and F. For each listing, explain the differences between the results with and without copy elision.
+3. Disable copy elision for the code in Listings D, E, and F. For each listing, explain the differences between the results with and without copy elision.

-3. Run all the code examples in this post in MSVC.
+4. Run all the code examples in this post in MSVC.
 Run the code with optimization disabled (`/Od`, which is the default) and again with optimization-for-speed enabled (`/O2`) .
 Analyze the result from each run and compare the results across runs.
 For ease of use, set the active configuration to "Release" in all runs.